Loss of Enjoyment of Life in NC Car Accident Cases

 "Your injuries are not as limiting as you claim."
 Surveillance is common.
 If you claim you cannot hike but the defense obtains video of you walking briskly through a shopping mall, this undermines your credibility on the entire loss of enjoyment claim.

 "Your limitations are temporary."
-If there is any possibility of improvement, the defense will argue your loss of enjoyment is temporary, not permanent, which reduces the value.
+If there is any possibility of improvement, the defense will argue your loss of enjoyment is temporary, not permanent, which dramatically reduces the value.
+Ongoing medical records documenting your actual recovery trajectory are critical.

 Building the Strongest Possible Claim